The theme of Open Access Week 2017 was “Open in order to …”, exploring the potential benefits of publishing research in an open access format.

 Jonathan Edwards, Professor Emeritus in Connective Tissue Medicine, University College London.

-Co-authored ‘The biological challenge of myalgic encephalomyelitis/chronic fatigue syndrome: a solvable problem’ in Fatigue: Biomedicine, Health & Behavior which gained 6,390 downloads and an Altmetric score of 90.*
+Co-authored ‘The biological challenge of myalgic encephalomyelitis/chronic fatigue syndrome: a solvable problem’ in Fatigue: Biomedicine, Health & Behavior which has received 8,233 downloads and an Altmetric attention score of 91.*

 “The review dealt with the research scene for a common medical condition and was intended to be of interest to academic colleagues and to patients and carers.”

 Open access was of particular importance to us as authors because the review dealt with the research scene for a common medical condition and was intended to be of interest both to academic colleagues and to patients and carers keen to have a detailed understanding of the science.

 The popularity of this article clearly reflected not just the interest from the patient community, but also interest from academics who were aware of the collaborative spirit of the review and were attracted by that.